 “Isaac sowed in that land, and in that year, he reaped a hundredfold (Mea Shearim) God had blessed him”(Genesis 26:12)

-Furthermore, by pooling their resources, the society members purchased a tract of land outside the walled city; which was severely overcrowded and plagued by poor sanitation; and built a new neighborhood with the goal of improving their standards of living.
+Furthermore, by pooling their resources, the society members purchased a tract of land outside the walled city, severely overcrowded and plagued by poor sanitation, and built a new neighborhood to improve their living standards.
 Also, Yosef Rivlin, one of the heads of the Jewish community in Jerusalem, and a Christian Arab from Bethlehem were the contractors.
 So the work was carried out by both Jewish and non-Jewish workers.

 Haredi Lifestyle in Mea Shearim

-Moreover, in some Hasidic groups, the women wear thick black stockings all year long, even in summer.
-Furthermore, married women wear a variety of hair coverings, from wigs to scarves, snoods, hats, and berets.
+Moreover, in some Hasidic groups, the women wear thick black stockings all year, even in summer.
+Furthermore, married women wear various hair coverings, from wigs to scarves, snoods, hats, and berets.
 The men have beards, and many grow long sidecurls, called Peyot.
-Many residents speak Yiddish in their daily lives, and use Hebrew only for prayer and religious study, as they believe Hebrew to be a sacred language only to be used for religious purposes.
+Many residents speak Yiddish daily and use Hebrew only for prayer and religious study, as they believe Hebrew to be a sacred language for religious purposes.

 Mea Shearim Rules of Conduct